10 Top-Rated Attractions & Things to Do in Bozeman, MT

 See also: Where to Stay in Bozeman

-1 College "M" Hiking Trail
+1. College "M" Hiking Trail

 In Bozeman, it's hard to miss the collegiate "M" posted high onto the ridgeline of Bridger Canyon.
-This 250-foot white-rock letter was built piece by piece by students of Montana State University in 1915, and has long since served as a pride point for the University and a symbol for the city.
+This 250-foot white-rock letter was built piece by piece by students of Montana State University in 1915 and has since served as a pride point for the University and a symbol for the city.

-2 Museum of the Rockies
+2. Museum of the Rockies

 Address: 600 W Kagy Blvd, Bozeman, Montana

-3 Main Street, Downtown Bozeman
+3. Main Street, Downtown Bozeman

-4 Custer Gallatin National Forest
+4. Custer Gallatin National Forest

-Whether it's backpacking, fly-fishing, day hiking, ski touring, or simply enjoying a scenic drive, Custer Gallatin National Forest helps define the vibe of Bozeman, adding luscious scenery to the city and an adventurous mantra for the community.
+Whether it's backpacking, fly-fishing, day hiking, ski touring, or simply enjoying a scenic drive, the national forest offers backdoor adventures from Bozeman.
+In this way, Custer Gallatin National Forest helps define the vibe of Bozeman, adding luscious scenery to the city and an adventurous mantra for the community.

 Remote areas within Custer Gallatin, like the Absaroka-Beartooth Wilderness, are a favorite to explore.
-For a quintessential hike close to Bozeman, Storm Castle Peak delivers on the views, and Palisades Falls Picnic Area is great for a day trip.
+For a quintessential hike close to Bozeman, Storm Castle Peak delivers on big views.
+And the Palisades Falls Picnic Area is another great spot for a day trip.

-5 American Computer & Robotics Museum
+5. American Computer & Robotics Museum

 Near Montana State University's Bobcat Stadium, the American Computer Museum is divided between multiple rooms and distinct eras of applied science.
-Each room contains elaborate and informational displays alongside significant artifacts, including Alan Turing papers, a Gutenberg Press, and an original Apple 1 Computer signed by Steve Wozniak.
+Each room contains elaborate and informational displays alongside significant artifacts.
+Some of the artifacts on display include Alan Turing papers, a Gutenberg Press, and an original Apple 1 Computer signed by Steve Wozniak.

 Address: 2023 Stadium Dr #1A, Bozeman, Montana

-6 Big Sky Resort & Bridger Bowl Ski Area
+6. Big Sky Resort & Bridger Bowl Ski Area